Karrie Malan - Physiotherapist & Owner

 She's also a bit of a nerd, attending lots of professional development courses, and reading physiotherapy journal articles for fun.

 Karrie is currently working part time as she juggles the joys (and challenges) of mothering little Jamie and Amelie.
 She enjoys being outdoors, running, bushwalking, netball, pilates and keeping fit in her "spare" time.
+She is so thankful that she has a wonderful team physios, it's such a blessing to have such top notch colleagues, and work so closely, often sharing clients and swapping ideas.

 Grace Robertson - Physiotherapist